jouaultc/datascientist-codechallenge/README.md

 #### Inputs:

-- Excel file containing all drivers
+- sample data.csv is attached.

 ### Output:

-A 24-hour demand forecast for a sample day
+A 24-hour demand forecast for a sample day in July or August.

 ## General Requirements